twilio/automated-survey-java/tutorial/intro.md

-## ABOUT THIS APPLICATION
+## About This Application

-This [Spark](http://sparkjava.com) app uses the [TwiML API](https://www.twilio.com/docs/api/twiml) to create an automated survey conducted over a phone call.
+This [Spark](http://sparkjava.com) app uses the [Twilio API](https://www.twilio.com/docs/api/twiml) to create an automated survey conducted over a phone call.
 Callers will interact with this application over the phone, by calling your Twilio number, while you can view the results on a dynamic dashboard.
-Many of the other routes will be accessed by Twilio directly, to pass user input into the app, and to provide your Twilio number with instructions (TwiML verbs) that describe what to do next.

 Check out the source code for this application on [GitHub](http://github.com/twilio/automated-survey-java).